andremann/SKG-IF/docs/source/products.rst

     * open
     * double-blind
     * unavailable

 :Use: Mandatory (1)

 Metadata curation
 ^^^^^^^^^^^^^^^^
 :Description: Whether the :ref:`Research product <Research product>` has undergone a metadata curation process.
-:Type: String, one of the following (yes, no, unavailable)
+:Type: String, one of the following

+    * yes
+    * no
+    * unavailable

 :Use: Mandatory (1)

 URL